 *Some of the frequency response curves are shown in my article "20,000 Watt Home Hi-Fi Gets Digital EQ" from Audio, April 1995 describing the 2-channel predecessor of AUDIO

 SPLENDOR.
-This file is in Adobe .pdf format If you do not have the Adobe Reader installed, you can download it for free from Adobe.
+This file is in Adobe .pdf format If you do not have the Adobe Reader installed, you can download it for free at Adobe Reader XI.

 1 TO 8 CHANNELS IN, 7.1 CHANNELS OUT